Shikharagrawal-2408/appontment-booking-system-for-saloon-and-spa/README.md

-Salon & Spa Appointment Booking Website
+# Salon & Spa Appointment Booking Website
-Overview

-This project is a static appointment booking website designed for a salon and spa.
+This project is a **static appointment booking website** designed for a salon and spa.
 It focuses on clean layout, user-friendly design, and responsive structure using only HTML and CSS.
 There is no backend, no JavaScript, and no real booking logic — this is purely a front-end project.

 If you’re expecting dynamic slots, database integration, or form handling, this project does not do that.

+---

-Features
+## Features

-Home page with salon & spa introduction
+- Home page with salon & spa introduction

-Services section (hair, spa, beauty, etc.)
+- Services section (hair, spa, beauty, etc.)

-Appointment booking form (UI only)
+- Appointment booking form (UI only)

-Clean and minimal design
+- Clean and minimal design

-Responsive layout using CSS
+- Responsive layout using CSS

-Simple navigation structure
+- Simple navigation structure

+---

-Tech Stack
+## Tech Stack

-HTML5 – page structure
+- HTML5 – page structure

-CSS3 – styling and layout
+- CSS3 – styling and layout

-Nothing else.
+## Nothing else.
 No frameworks.
 No libraries.

+---

 Project Structure
 ├── index.html